camunda/camunda/client/README.md

 ### service.js

 Should contain all business logic and manage backend communication for a component.
 This file should be independent from React.

-### service.test.js

-Should test the service.
-You should not need enzyme here as the service should be independent from React or any rendered component.

 ### constants.js